sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

-the students I have taken the essence of those works and compiled this small work with [demonstrations.”](# "‘ब्रह्माह्व्यश्रीधरपद्मनाभबीजानि यस्मादतिविस्तृतानि।  आदाय तत्सारमकारि नूनं सद्युक्तियुक्तं लघु शिष्यतुष्ट्यै॥")
+the students I have taken the essence of those works and compiled this small work with demonstrations.”[^20]

     This shows that Śridharâcârya’s *Bîjagaṇita* was an extensive work on the subject.

+[^20]: "‘ब्रह्माह्व्यश्रीधरपद्मनाभबीजानि यस्मादतिविस्तृतानि।  आदाय तत्सारमकारि नूनं सद्युक्तियुक्तं लघु शिष्यतुष्ट्यै॥"

 *Other works ascribed to Śrîdharâcârya*

-   Sudhâkara [Dvivedî](# "See Sudhâkara Dvivedî, Gaṇaka-taraṅgiṇî (or Lives of Hindu Astronomers), Banaras (1933), pp. 22, 24.") thought that Śrîdharâcârya was the same person as the author of the philosophical work, the *Nyâyakandali* (written in 991 A.D.), and of the astrological work, the [*Jataka-paddhati*.](# "The date of this work is not known, but it was written earlier than the Jâtaka-paddhati of Śripati (1039 A.D).")
-S. B. [Dîkṣita](# "See S. B. Dîkṣita, I. c., p.
-312.") also took him to be the same person as the author of the *Jâtaka-paddhati.* Unfortunately there is no definite evidence to identify Śridharâcârya with the author of either of the above two works.
+   Sudhâkara Dvivedî[^21], Banaras (1933), pp. 22, 24.") thought that Śrîdharâcârya was the same person as the author of the philosophical work, the *Nyâyakandali* (written in 991 A.D.), and of the astrological work, the *Jataka-paddhati*.[^22].")
+S. B. Dîkṣita[^23] also took him to be the same person as the author of the *Jâtaka-paddhati.* Unfortunately there is no definite evidence to identify Śridharâcârya with the author of either of the above two works.
 There is, however, some likelihood that the authors of the *Triśatikâ* and the *Jâtaka-Paddhati* were one and the same person.
-For Viṣṇu [Śarmâ](# "See Vidyâmâdhaviyam by Vidyâmâdhava.
-Edited with the commentary, entitled Muhûrta dîpikâ, of Viṣṇu Śarmâ by R. Shamasastry, Mysore (1923, 1925, 1926).") (c.
+For Viṣṇu Śarmâ[^24].") (c.
 1363 A.D.), in his commentary on the *Vidyâmâdhaviya*, while quoting from the *Triśatikâ* and the *Jâtaka*-*Paddhati*, does not differentiate between the authors of the two works, and refers to both of them by the name of Śridhara.

+[^21]: "See Sudhâkara Dvivedî, Gaṇaka-taraṅgiṇî (or Lives of Hindu Astronomers

+[^22]: "The date of this work is not known, but it was written earlier than the Jâtaka-paddhati of Śripati (1039 A.D

+[^23]: "See S. B. Dîkṣita, I. c., p.
+312."

+[^24]: "See Vidyâmâdhaviyam by Vidyâmâdhava.
+Edited with the commentary, entitled Muhûrta dîpikâ, of Viṣṇu Śarmâ by R. Shamasastry, Mysore (1923, 1925, 1926

+   N. C. Jaina[^25], presuming that Śrîdharâcârya was a Jaina, identified him with the authors of the following works :

-   N. C. [Jaina](# "See N. C. Jaina, Śrîdharâcârya’, Jaina-Siddhânta-Bhâskara, Vol. 14, No. 1, pp. 31-42.
-Also sec S. Śrikaṇtha Śâstri, ‘The date of Śrîdharâcârya’, The Jaina Antiquary, Vol. XIII, No. 2, pp. 12-17, for the criticism of N. C. Jama’s views."), presuming that Śrîdharâcârya was a Jaina, identified him with the authors of the following works :
+[^25]: "See N. C. Jaina, Śrîdharâcârya’, Jaina-Siddhânta-Bhâskara, Vol. 14, No. 1, pp. 31-42.
+Also sec S. Śrikaṇtha Śâstri, ‘The date of Śrîdharâcârya’, The Jaina Antiquary, Vol. XIII, No. 2, pp. 12-17, for the criticism of N. C. Jama’s views."

 (i) Jâtaka-tilaka (in Kannaḍa), written in 1049 A.D.